-BLACK HISTORY IN INDY
+BLACK HISTORY IN INDIANAPOLIS

 This collection was gifted as a teaching collection to coincide with classes offered in the Art History Department.
 Consisting of various objects including materials made from wood, iron, ivory, clay, and brass, many pieces had ceremonial uses and relate to other activities which define the traditional, historical, and cultural aspects of West African life.
 Today, 32 African objects remain in Butler University’s collection.

 Explore Indy's vibrant street art scene featuring larger-than-life murals paying homage to notable historical Black figures.
 Wander through neighborhoods like Mass Ave and Indiana Avenue, where these striking artworks tell powerful stories of resilience and achievement.